francoislegac/scoring_project/README.md

 Data science project for the bank RCI

 Janky :
-  proj_func corresponds to the file that gather all our common functions
+  proj_func.py corresponds to the file that gather all our common functions.